dhanraj-12/ShellChat/README.md

 ## Features

 - **Multiple Clients**: Supports multiple users chatting concurrently.
+- **Public and Private Room Mechanism**: Users can join public rooms freely or create their own public or private chat rooms.
+- **Room Selection and Creation**: Users can select from available public rooms or create a new room.
+Private rooms require a unique private key for access, which must be shared by the room creator.
-- **Message Broadcasting**: Messages from one client are sent to all other connected clients.
+- **Message Broadcasting**: Messages from one client are sent to all other connected clients within the same room.
 - **Threaded Client Handling**: Each client is managed in its own thread for smooth communication.
 - **Client Disconnection Handling**: Removes disconnected clients and continues broadcasting messages for active users.